Welcome to the Yungaburra Boxing Gym

 Your local gym run by Volunteers providing a service to our community.
 Old school training by old school Trainers.
 Our gym is very family friendly.
 Come for fun, fitness, self defence or choose to box competitively as an amateur or professional boxer.
 A crèche area is available upon request.
 We don’t train thugs.

-All our Trainers are volunteers, have Blue Cards and Boxing Trainer qualifications.
+All our Trainers are volunteers, have Blue Cards and Boxing Trainer qualifications with at least 4 years of Boxing Technique training.
 There are plenty of people on site with First Aid (some of our gym members are Emergency Services personnel).

 Born into a boxing family, Ashley has harboured a passion for the sport his whole life and discovered his true calling in coaching and mentoring.
 Ashley has been voluntarily coaching and mentoring Atherton Tablelands’ Boxers since 1980, teaching hundreds of locals how to box.
 He is keen to address juvenile crime in the region, Ashley uses the club to mentor troubled youths in the community, helping them channel their energy into sport.

 A truly excellent coach, Ashley has taken several club members to glory at State, National and even World Competitions.
 He instructs people of all ages, abilities and disabilities, running regular classes that harness boxing to keep healthy and fit.
 We also have plenty of people that learn boxing just for fun, fitness or self defence.

 Ashley is registered and qualified to teach both Amateur and Professional Boxing.
 A true heavyweight in local spirit, Ashley is a key part of both the history and future of the Yungaburra Boxing Gym.